ray-project/ray/doc/source/ray-air/trainer.rst

 How to report metrics and checkpoints?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A common use case is to collect training metrics and save checkpoints for fault tolerance during
-training or downstream processing (e.g. serving the model).
+During model training, you may want to save training metrics and checkpoints for downstream processing (e.g. serving the model).
-This can be challenging in a distributed environment, where the calculation of metrics and
-the generation of checkpoints are spread out across multiple nodes in a cluster.

-Use the :ref:`Session <air-session-ref>` API to gather metrics and register checkpoints.
+Use the :ref:`Session <air-session-ref>` API to gather metrics and save checkpoints.
-Registered checkpoints are synced to driver or the cloud storage based on user's configurations,
+Checkpoints are synced to driver or the cloud storage based on user's configurations,
 as specified in ``Trainer(run_config=...)``.

 .. dropdown:: Code example